nickeblewis/nicklewis.net.7/blog/introducing-gridsome.md

 title: Introducing Gridsome to my workflow
 path: blog/2019/07/introducing-gridsome
 date: 2019-07-12T07:47:01.518Z
-summary: I have renctly been exploring a new SSG called Gridsome, in fact it is still in it's infancy but being an early adopter, I jumped in regardless but what sold it to me is that it is built using VueJS and that caught my attention!
+summary: I have recenctly been exploring a new SSG called Gridsome, in fact it is still in it's infancy but being an early adopter, I jumped in regardless but what sold it to me is that it is built using VueJS and that caught my attention!
 tags:
   - gridsome
   - SSG